talfanwebsite/talfanwebsite.github.io/_posts/2021-07-04-optimization-is-all-you-need/main.md

 *   My phone regularly autocorrects my name (Talfan), to one of either “teflon” or “tailfin”.
 I (usually) correct this, which is annoying to have to do.
 So, the goal of an adaptive autocorrecter program would be to modify its behaviour so as to prevent me from having to correct this in future.
 I.e. minimize the number of “interactions” I have with the interface.
 *   One could also measure “interactions” not in terms of discrete events, but as a continuous quantity, i.e. “time spent interacting”.
 This is a very broad principle - in general, I would like to spend less time filling out tax returns.
 If my computer could figure out how to do this for me, it would prevent me from interacting with it so much in future.

 **Yes** - I am saying that, given an appropriate cost-function and optimizer, it is theoretically possible to have a machine generate the entire source code of a computer’s operating system.
 One experiment that I’m sure we will see achieved soon is to have a deep neural network learn an _Atari_ (or _Windows 95_?) emulator by interacting via the keyboard / mouse and observing the screen outputs.
-I haven’t thought enough whether this would even be a surprising / notable advance.

 <p align="center"> <img src="/assets/images/emulator.png" /></p>